rocky-linux/wiki.rockylinux.org/docs/special_interest_groups/sig_guide.md

 ### Mirror List Queries

-Queries to a mirror list for SIG repositories will be like the standard calls, but repo names will have a format of `sig-NAME-MAJOR`.
+Queries to a mirror list for SIG repositories will be like the standard calls, but repo names will have a format of `sig-NAME-MAJOR`. `NAME` can be a simple SIG name or abbreviate or a combination, for example, `sig-mcs-common` or `sig-cloud`.